RefWorks

 We try to monitor developments in reference managers and will provide information about significant updates in this library guide.

-These points refer to EndNote, Zotero, Sciwheel and Mendeley:
+These points refer to EndNote, Zotero, and Mendeley:

-This is an attempt to provide a brief overview of four popular citation management software.
+This is an attempt to provide a brief overview of three popular reference management programs.
 The right software for you will depend on your work, your collaborators, and your environment.